ionelmc/pytest-benchmark/README.rst

 ``py.test`` command-line options:

-    --benchmark-min-time=BENCHMARK_MIN_TIME
+  --benchmark-min-time=SECONDS
-                          Minimum time per round.
-Default: 25.00us
+                        Minimum time per round in seconds.
+Default: '0.000025' --benchmark-max-time=SECONDS
-    --benchmark-max-time=BENCHMARK_MAX_TIME
-                          Maximum time to spend in a benchmark.
-Default: 1.00s --benchmark-min-rounds=BENCHMARK_MIN_ROUNDS
+                        Maximum time to spend in a benchmark in seconds.
+                        Default: '1.0'
+  --benchmark-min-rounds=NUM
                         Minimum rounds, even if total time would exceed `--max-time`.
-Default: 5 --benchmark-sort=BENCHMARK_SORT
-                          Column to sort on.
+Default: 5 --benchmark-sort=COL  Column to sort on.
 Can be one of: 'min', 'max', 'mean' or 'stddev'.
-                          Default: min
+Default: 'min' --benchmark-group-by=LABEL
-    --benchmark-timer=BENCHMARK_TIMER
+                        How to group tests.
+Can be one of: 'group', 'name' or 'params'.
+Default: 'group' --benchmark-timer=FUNC
                         Timer to use when measuring time.
-Default: time.perf_counter --benchmark-warmup    Runs the benchmarks two times.
-Discards data from the first run.
-    --benchmark-warmup-iterations=BENCHMARK_WARMUP_ITERATIONS
+Default: 'time.time' --benchmark-warmup    Activates warmup.
+Will run the test function up to number of times in the calibration phase.
+See `--benchmark-warmup-iterations`.
+Note: Even the warmup
+                        phase obeys --benchmark-max-time.
+  --benchmark-warmup-iterations=NUM
                         Max number of iterations to run in the warmup phase.
+                        Default: 100000
-Default: 100000 --benchmark-verbose   Dump diagnostic and progress information.
+  --benchmark-verbose   Dump diagnostic and progress information.
   --benchmark-disable-gc
                         Disable GC during benchmarks.
   --benchmark-skip      Skip running any benchmarks.
   --benchmark-only      Only run benchmarks.
-    --benchmark-name-length={short,full}
-                          length of name in report
-    --benchmark-json-path=path
-                          create json report file at given path.
+  --benchmark-save=[NAME]
+                        Save the current run into 'STORAGE-PATH/counter-
+                        NAME.json'.
+Default: 'ccf3bcfc962a37d088507b542bd8e3af
+                        2ce515b6_20150810_033444_uncommitted-changes'
+  --benchmark-autosave  Autosave the current run into 'STORAGE-PATH/counter-
+                        commit_id.json
+  --benchmark-save-data
+                        Use this to make --benchmark-save and --benchmark- autosave include all the timing data, not just the stats.
+  --benchmark-compare=[NUM]
+                        Compare the current run against run NUM or the latest saved run if unspecified.
+  --benchmark-storage=STORAGE-PATH
+                        Specify a different path to store the runs (when --benchmark-save or --benchmark-autosave are used).
+                        Default: './.benchmarks/Linux-CPython-2.7-64bit'
+  --benchmark-histogram=[FILENAME-PREFIX]
+                        Plot graphs of min/max/avg/stddev over time in FILENAME-PREFIX-test_name.svg.
+Default:
+                        'benchmark_20150810_033444'
+  --benchmark-json=PATH
+                        Dump a JSON report into PATH.
+Note that this will include the complete data (all the timings, not just the stats).

 Setting per-test options: